perente/BLG317E-PROJECT/README.md

 # BLG317E Project

 ## Project Description
 This project consists of a **frontend** built with Next.js and Tailwind CSS and a **backend** implemented in Python.
-It allows interaction with data related to Olypics2024.
+It allows interaction with data related to Olympics 2024.

 ---